ThoughtWorks-SEA/developer-training/docs/backend/express-parsing-request-body.md

 One of the very important middlewares is the one for parsing request body.
 It is built-in into Express.js.
 This is often forgotten and the cause of bugs.

-Note that it used to be a seperate middleware called body-parser but it has been re-added into Express.js as a built-in middleware.
+Note that it used to be a separate middleware called body-parser but it has been re-added into Express.js as a built-in middleware.

 ## Parsing json body